A-YATTA/AMDH/README.md

 ## Known Issues
 - The command "pm revoke" return exit success code but does not revoke permissions for some malware.
+- Backup SMS may fail on some devices as the ADB shell does not have permission to access SMS database.
+In case is encountered, please create an issue.

 # Examples
 **Scan**